Lenka Vodstrcil

 Biography

-Dr Lenka Vodstrcil [BBiomed Sci, BSci(Hons), PhD] is a Senior Research Fellow and the principal epidemiologist in the Genital Microbiota and Mycoplasma Group at the Melbourne Sexual Health Centre, Central Clinical School, Monash University.
+Dr Lenka Vodstrcil [BBiomed Sci, BSci(Hons), PhD] is a Senior Research Fellow and Deputy Head of the Genital Microbiota and Mycoplasma Group at the Melbourne Sexual Health Centre, School of Translational Medicine, Monash University.
 She completed a PhD at the University of Melbourne in 2009 and began as a post-doctoral research fellow at the Melbourne Sexual Health Centre in 2010.

-Lenka has a strong track record with >80 publications, national and international collaborations and impacts on treatment guidelines and clinical practice.
+Lenka has a strong track record with >100 publications, national and international collaborations and impact on treatment guidelines and clinical practice.

 Research interests

-Mycoplasma genitalium is an STI superbug also associated with serious reproductive and obstetric outcomes in women.
-Lenka's research into Mycoplasma genitalium assesses the effectiveness of new drugs and resistance-guided therapy, a strategy that treats patients according to their Mycoplasma genitalium drug-resistance profile.
+Mycoplasma genitalium is an STI superbug with the propensity to develop antimicrobial resistance.
+It is associated with gential symptoms in men and women and adverse reporductive health outcomes.
+Lenka's research into Mycoplasma genitalium assesses the application of novel resistance-guided therapy pathways to treat patients according to the drug-resistance profile and tracks the effectiveness of new treatment strategies.
 This program aims to maintain a high cure rate, and ensure optimal antimicrobial stewardship.

 Lenka is a member of the ARC ITRP Research Hub to Combat Antimicrobial Resistance: https://amrhub.org.au/